mikejac/node-red-contrib-google-smarthome/README.md

 **Google HomeGraph Settings**

-  `Jwt Key`: Full or relative to the Node-RED config folder path to JWT key file (the one downloaded in the *Add Report State* section).
+  `Jwt Key`: Path to the JSON file you downloaded during setup.
+Can be an absolute path or a path relative to Node-REDs
+             user dir (where your settings.js, flows.json etc. are stored).

 **Web Server Settings**

-  `Use http Node-RED root path`: If enabled, use the same http root path prefix configured for Node-RED, otherwise use /.
+  `Port`: TCP port of your choosing for incoming connections from Google.
+Must match what you entered in the
+          *Actions on Google* project.
+If empty, it will use the same port as Node-RED.

   `Path`: Prefix for URLs provided by this module.
 Default fulfillment URL is https://example.com:3001/smarthome.
 With a
           path of "foo" this changes to https://example.com:3001/foo/smarthome.
 Same for URLs `/oauth` and `/token`.

-  `Port`: TCP port of your choosing for incoming connections from Google.
-Must match what you entered in the
-          *Actions on Google* project.
-If empty, it will use the same port as Node-RED.
+  `Use http Node-RED root path`: If enabled, use the same http root path prefix configured for Node-RED, otherwise use /.

   `Use external SSL offload`: If enabled, the smarthome service will use HTTP instead of HTTPS.
 Check if you want to
                               do SSL termination on a reverse proxy.